rlrq/SLiMerge/README.rst

 add_constant.slim, add_global.slim
 ++++++++++++++++++++++++++++++++++

-These modules allow users to define resuable variables in the output .slim file.
+These modules allow users to define variables in the output .slim file.
+This is also useful if users wish to parse metadata for each substitution combination using resolved substitution files.

 add_constant.slim::